IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_reinitialize.html.markdown

 `ibm_is_instance_reinitialize` is a one-shot resource that performs a single reinitialization when applied.
 It does **not** own the lifecycle of the instance — `ibm_is_instance` does.
 Because reinitializing replaces the boot source on an already-managed instance, the two resources can go out of sync in Terraform state unless you account for it.

+**Warning: existing boot volume is permanently deleted**

+Reinitialization always **deletes the existing boot volume** before attaching the new one.
+This is an irreversible API-level side effect — the original boot volume is not detached and preserved; it is destroyed.
+Ensure that any data on the existing boot volume has been backed up (for example, by creating a snapshot) before triggering a reinitialize.

 **What happens without `lifecycle.ignore_changes`**

 After `ibm_is_instance_reinitialize` runs, the instance reflects the new boot source.
 On the next `terraform plan` or `terraform refresh`, `ibm_is_instance` re-reads the current state and updates its local state.
 Because `image` is `ForceNew` in `ibm_is_instance`, Terraform will plan to **destroy and recreate** the instance unless the `image` in your config now matches what reinitialize used.